How Are Viatical Settlements Treated for Tax Purposes?

 Status of the Insured

-While viatical settlements for the terminally ill are usually not taxable, this may not be the case if you are chronically ill.
+While viatical settlements for the terminally ill (those with less than two years to live) are usually not taxable, this may not be the case if you are chronically ill.

 According to the National Association of Insurance Commissioners, to qualify for a settlement as chronically ill, you typically must be unable to perform at least two basic daily activities on your own, like eating or dressing yourself, or you must require supervision due to severe cognitive impairment.

 The lump sum payment from a viatical settlement to a chronically ill seller may not be taxed if it is used specifically for paying for care of the seller.
 But it may be taxed if it is used for anything else.
 Essentially, the payout may be taxable depending on what the money is used for.

 According to an article from the Life Insurance Settlement Association, 45 states regulate viatical settlements.
 The few that do not are Alabama, Missouri, South Carolina and Wyoming, as well as the District of Columbia.